formango/SAR-Change-Detection-MLFN/README.md

 This code is for our paper "Transferred deep learning for sea ice change detection from synthetic aperture radar images".
 If you use this code, please kindly cite our paper:
 Yunhao Gao, Feng Gao*, Junyu Dong, Shenke Wang.
 "Transferred deep learning for sea ice change detection from synthetic aperture radar Images".
-IEEE Geoscience and Remote Sensing Letters, 2019.
+IEEE Geoscience and Remote Sensing Letters, vol. 16, no.10, pp. 1655-1659, Oct.
+2019.

 If you have any questions, please contact us.
 Email:  gaoyunhao128@163.com gaofeng@ouc.edu.cn